Best vitamins to boost immune system

 Vitamin E: The Immune System’s Protector

-They make for good snacks, and nuts and seeds are incredible sources.
-I usually have a cup of almonds or sunflower seeds in my bag since they are convenient to access and provide ample nutrition.
-Vitamin E can also be found in dark leafy greens like spinach, so incorporating those into salads or smoothies may also help.
+You might not hear about it often and that’s okay, nuts and seeds are incredible sources as they make for good snacks.
+I usually have a cup of almonds or sunflower seeds in my bag since they are easy to access as well as nutritionally rich.
+Moreover, vitamin E is present in dark leafy greens like spinach.
+Therefore, adding them to your salads as well as smoothies can be beneficial.

 Vitamin A: For Vision and Immune Support